gradle/gradle/README.md

 [![Revved up by Develocity](https://img.shields.io/badge/Revved%20up%20by-Develocity-06A0CE?logo=Gradle&labelColor=02303A)](https://ge.gradle.org/scans)
 [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/4898/badge)](https://bestpractices.coreinfrastructure.org/projects/4898)

-[Gradle](https://gradle.org/) is a build tool with a focus on build automation and support for multi-language development.
-If you are building, testing, publishing, and deploying software on any platform, Gradle offers a flexible model that can support the entire development lifecycle from compiling and packaging code to publishing websites.
-Gradle has been designed to support build automation across multiple languages and platforms, including Java, Scala, Android, Kotlin, C/C++, and Groovy, and is closely integrated with development tools and continuous integration servers, including Eclipse, IntelliJ, and Jenkins.
+[Gradle](https://gradle.org/) is a build tool focusing on build automation and support for multi-language development.
+Suppose you build, test, publish, and deploy software on any platform.
+In that case, Gradle offers a flexible model to support the entire development lifecycle, from compiling and packaging code to publishing websites.
+Gradle has been designed to help build automation across multiple languages and platforms, including Java, Scala, Android, Kotlin, C/C++, and Groovy, and is closely integrated with development tools and continuous integration servers, including Eclipse, IntelliJ, and Jenkins.

 **For more information, please visit the [official project homepage](https://gradle.org)**